GrapesJS/grapesjs/docs/modules/Storage.md

 Most commonly the data of the project might be saved remotely on your server (DB, file, etc.) therefore you need to setup your server-side API calls in order to store/load project data.

-For the sake of simplicity we can setup a fake REST API server by relying on [json-server].
+For a sake of simplicity we can setup a fake REST API server by relying on [json-server].

 ```sh
 mkdir my-server